elijahmanor/elijahmanor.github.com/talks/react-16-3/md/06-refs-api.md

 * String refs will get deprecated<!-- .element: class="fragment" -->
 * Object refs should fit most of your cases<!-- .element: class="fragment" -->
 * Callback refs are there for advanced use cases<!-- .element: class="fragment" -->
+* Use forwardRefs to access a nested element<!-- .element: class="fragment" -->

 ------